Moitrayee Bhattacharyya, PhD

 Post Graduate Research Associate

-Class of 2020 UC Berkeley Bioengineering graduate who specializes in MEMS technology, imaging, fabrication, and research.
-Loves to help and teach others in lab whilst learning new skills and improving standard protocols
+Anthony graduated from UC Berkeley Bioengineering in the Class of 2020.
+He specializes in MEMS technology, fabrication, and imaging.
+His current interests are to develop new tools and techniques to study cellular signaling heterogeneity.
+Anthony loves teaching and mentoring others in the lab whilst learning new skills and improving standard protocols.